weiks/flatfooted/README.md

   - If no HTML was saved for a response, it was because of a failure and we should further look into it.
 - [x] Look for errors in the request-response cycle
-  - When comparing number of lines in input file vs number of products in outputs file, we find that 3 out of 322 missing searches for Amazon.
+  - When comparing number of lines in input file vs number of items in outputs file, we find that 3 out of 322 missing searches for Amazon.
   - The prolem was that the `Peachtree null` was repeated 3 times (4 in total) as a `search_string`, so these were the three extra observations that my